 Solution: Selection of a higher temperature elastomer material is the obvious solution.
 PPE can provide reliable high temperature sealing up to +325°C (+617°F) with its range of Perlast® perfluoroelastomers (FFKM).

-Appearance: There are obvious signs of compression set with the O-ring no longer having a round profile.
+Visual indications: There are obvious signs of set with the O-ring no longer having a round profile.
 A ‘frilly’ edge will be evident on two opposing sides or areas of ‘nibbling’ where sections of the O-ring surface have been damaged.
 In high pressure applications, the extrusion or nibbling may be held off on the high pressure side and only evident on the low pressure side.
 The O-ring often takes on the shape of the groove.

 Cause: The Coefficient of Thermal Expansion (CTE) of an elastomer is typically much higher than that of the surrounding hardware.
 This means at elevated temperatures the volume of the elastomer will have increased greater than that of the material surrounding it; therefore at elevated temperatures O-rings can fill the groove and then subsequently extrude into the clearance gaps.

 Solution: Groove/gland design should be optimised such that there is sufficient space to accommodate the additional seal volume at high temperatures and avoid ‘gland fill’ - see our online groove/hardware dimensions guide.

 Visual indications: The earliest sign on exposed surfaces of O-rings will be discolouration, with excessive exposure in prone materials leading to subsequent cracking and, in extreme cases, disintegration.